lawguru/Deptoflaw/README.md

 ## Prerequisites

-1. python and pip should be installed on the system
+1. python and pip and git should be installed on the system

     To Check execute in Command line:

       ```
       python --version
       pip --version
+      git --version
       ```

 ## Installation